3DGS-DET: Empower 3D Gaussian Splatting with Boundary Guidance and Box-Focused Sampling for Indoor 3D Object Detection: Methodology

 \subsection{Boundary Guidance}

-Given the fact that 3DGS reconstruction is derived from 2D images, we design the novel Boundary Guidance strategy by incorporating 2D Boundary Guidance to achieve a more suitable 3D spatial distribution of Gaussian blobs for detection.~In this section, we present our Boundary Guidance strategy in detail.
-As illustrated in the top row of~\figrefn{fig:fig3_methods}, to provide the guidance priors for 3DGS reconstruction, we first generate category-specific boundaries for posed images:
+Given the fact that 3DGS reconstruction is derived from 2D images, we design the novel Boundary Guidance strategy by incorporating 2D Boundary Guidance to achieve a more suitable 3D spatial distribution of Gaussian blobs for detection.~In this section, we present our Boundary Guidance strategy.
+As illustrated in the blue block in the top row of~\figrefn{fig:pipeline}, to provide the guidance priors for 3DGS reconstruction, we first generate category-specific boundaries for posed images:

 where $\mathrm{H}_\text{bd}$ is the boundary generator, and $b_\text{bd}^c$ represents the binary boundary map for category $c$.
 If $b_\text{bd}^c(x,y)=1$, the pixel at $(x, y)$ belongs to the boundary for objects of category $c$.
 The set $C$ includes all categories.
 In practice, the operations of $\mathrm{H}_\text{bd}$ are as follows: we use Grounded SAM \citep{ren2024grounded} to generate category-specific masks.
 Then, the Suzuki-Abe algorithm~\citep{suzuki1985topological} is employed to extract the boundaries of these masks, along with category information.
-The category-specific boundaries are then overlaid on the posed images in different colors:
+The category-specific boundaries are then overlaid on the posed images in different colors: where $I_\text{bd}(x, y)$ is the pixel at position $(x, y)$ of the final image with overlaid boundaries. $I(x, y)$ is from the original image, $b_\text{bd}^c(x, y)$ is the boundary map for category $c$, and $\text{color}(c)$ is the color associated with category $c$.
+These $I_\text{bd}$ images are used as ground truth to train the 3DGS representation $G_\text{bd}$ by the following loss: